-It should come as no surprise that systems and procedures usually take precedent over people and innovation.
+We need to take a minute and think about breathing life back into business.
+It should be no surprise that systems and procedures usually precede people and innovation.
 For over a century now, developed countries have educated very intelligent men and women to become managers.
-As a result, management is a fantastic set of actions and behaviors, which have given us the modern-day corporation.
+As a result, management is a fantastic set of actions and behaviors which have given us the modern-day corporation.

-According to research by Harvard Professor Dr. Jon Kotter, we’ve become over-managed and under-led by a factor of almost 4-to-1.
+According to research by Harvard Professor Dr. John Kotter, we’ve become over-managed and under-led by a factor of almost 4-to-1 in corporate America.

 Change management has been the accepted and understood system for business and has been adhered to for decades.
 Smooth-running productivity is the goal, and training people to manage tasks and procedures is considered a success within the change management model.
 With a managerial mindset, change management maintains the status quo, avoids hazards, and rewards smooth-running productivity.
 Its benefits are far and wide!